-In the areas assessed within 15.3.1 the management indications 14.3.3 Application of management indications in selected pilot areas formulated uncer 15.3.2 will be applied.
+Vegetation 14.3.3 Application of management indications in selected pilot areas In the areas assessed within 15.3.1 the management indications formulated under 15.3.2 will be applied.
 The results will be analyzed through specific indicators.
 These activities will be carried out under the control and supervision of the Vegetation Committee constituted within 15.3.4.
-Management plan appliec and results assessed.
-Vegetation 14.3.4 Constitution of Vegetation Committee with representatives from CKNP and local communities The pilot activities of applied management of natural wegetation in pilot areas will be carried out under direct control and supervision of a committee which comprises representatives of local communities and of CKNP.
+Management plan applied and results assessed.
+14 14 14.3.4 Constitution of Vegetation Committee with representatives from CKNP and local communities The pilot activities of applied management of natural vegetation in pilot areas will be carried out under direct control and supervision of a committee which comprises representatives of local communities and of CKNP.
 Committee established and running.
-14.4 Recucing pressure in natural resources 14.4.1 Collection of Picea smithiana seeds and Pinus wallichiana seeds Collection and conservation of seeds following standard protocols from local communities.
+Reducing pressure in natural resources 14.4.1 Collection of Picea smithiana seeds and Pinus wallichiana seeds Collection and conservation of seeds following standard protocols from local communities.
 A part of these seeds will be used for re-forestation programs, while a part will be sold by generating an economic income for communities.
-Seeds collected and conserved, ready to be used or sold 14.4.2 Establish trial nurseries of fast growing multipurpose tree species for promotion of social forestry on surrounding valleys Mining 15.1 Recucing mining activities outside Buffer Zone (less than 5 km) 15.1.1 Development of a system of incentives scheme for communities to reduce the mining activity Mining is perhaps the only non- sustainable acvivity for using natural resources.
+Seeds collected and conserved, ready to be used or sold 14.4.2 Establish trial nurseries of fast growing multipurpose tree species for promotion of social forestry on surrounding valleys 15 Mining 15.1 Reducing mining activities outside Buffer Zone (less than 5 km) 15.1.1 Development of a system of incentives scheme for communities to reduce the mining activity Mining is perhaps the only non- sustainable activity for using natural resources.
 Compared to the revenue which it currently generates for the local community, more sustainable methods or better alternatives should be found.
 Scheme available 15.2 Assess environmental impact of mining in CKNP 15.2.1 This activity has already been defined in point 11.2.
-The most evident impacts are those concerning the detendration of the side on which mining activities are developed, but according to some studies, the impacts on wildlife could be relevant toc.
+The most evident impacts are those concerning the deterioration of the side on which mining activities are developed, but according to some studies, the impacts on wildlife could be relevant too.
 Report available